¶¶Òõpro

 3. Graduates will be able to communicate neuroscientific information in a clear, reasoned manner, both verbally and in writing.

-4. Graduates will have the foundation to successfully pursue post baccalaureate education and/or professional career.
+4. Graduates will have the foundation to successfully pursue post-baccalaureate education and/or professional careers.

 Neuroscience students must complete a minimum total of 70 creditsÌýfor the major.